 It is often said: "Planning leads to awareness.
 Preparation leads to readiness."
 The truth is, you can plan all you want, but if you don't prepare, you won't be ready.
-There are some things you can plan for, but there are many things that will be beyond your control.
+There are some things you can prepare for, but there are many things that will be beyond your control.
 Someone else said, "Preparation does more than prepare you for what to expect; it puts you in position to handle what you didn't seeing coming."
 Here are a few ideas:

 1. Pack a 72-hour "go bag" for each family member: In the event of an emergency, it is important to have the right supplies on hand.
-Preparing a 72-hour emergency "go bag" for each member of your family is the key to helping them survive after a disaster occurs.
+Preparing a 72-hour emergency "go bag" for each member of your family is the key to helping them survive for at least three days after a disaster occurs.
 In the middle of a crisis, sometimes our brains may not function as well as they usually do, and our thinking slows down as we work through shock or denial.
-Creating go-bags for each member of your family will help push each one of you quicker into action.
+Creating go-bags for each member of your family ahead of time will help push each one of you more quickly into action.
 In chapter 13 - Parenting in Times of War - there is a section on what to put in a child's emergency go-bag.
 To be effective, each bag (a backpack would be ideal) should not be more than 20-25% of each person's body weight.
 Here is a list of recommended items you could include in yours:

 - Water

 - Weather appropriate change of clothes

-- 7-day supply of medicines
+- 7-day supply of

+- medicines

 - Eyeglasses

-- Pet food and water
+- Pet food

 - Nonperishable food

-- Personal hygiene items
+- Personal hygiene

-- Whistle
+- items • Whistle

+- Important

-- Important documents
+- documents

 - Permanent marker

-- Blanket/sleeping bag
+- Blanket/sleeping bad

 - Flashlight/headlight

-- Face Mask
+- Face mask

-- Computer/tablet/phone Charging
+- Computer/tablet/phone

+Charging

 - Cash and change

 - Garbage bags

-- Ear buds
+- · Ear buds

 - Map with meeting places marked

-- · Extra batteries
+- Extra batteries

-- Hand sanitizer
+- · Hand sanitizer

-- Charging cords/batteries
+- - cords/batteries

-- First aid kit
+- · First aid kit

-- Family members' contact information
+- · Family members' contact information

-- 2. Important Documents: If possible, keep them in a waterproof bag or box something you can grab easily.
+2. Important Documents: If possible, keep them in a waterproof bag or box - something you can grab easily.
 This can include: copies of your driver's license, passport, birth certificates, medical records, prescription list, bank and credit card account numbers and customer service telephone numbers, insurance information, wills, marriage certificate, school records, etc. It is also very important to gather the list of each other's phone and computer passwords and have it in a secure place.

-- 3. Update items: With the change of seasons, renew and bring up to date everything you have packed, such as: refresh water supply, change out clothes to meet the season's needs, update contact list, etc.
+3. Update items: With the change of seasons, renew and bring up to date everything you have packed, such as: refresh water supply, change out clothes to meet the season's needs, update contact list, etc.

 I have a packed emergency "go-bag" to take with me whenever I travel and adjust it according to where I'll be.
-For instance, in Iraq I added a pair of hiking boots and extra water bottles.
-It comforted me to know that if I couldn't get a flight out of Iraq and needed to leave, I had the means to walk out.
-We also have put together a more extensive go-bag (enough for three or four people) which we keep in the trunk of our car at all times.
+For instance, in Irag I added a pair of hiking boots and extra water bottles.
+It comforted me to know that if I couldn't get a flight out of Iraq, I had the means to walk out.